blka/bashflix/README.md

 # bashflix

-Linux/Mac OS X bash script to watch movies and series with subtitles, instantaneously.
-Just give the name, quickly grab your popcorn and start watching :)
+Watch movies and TV shows on Linux/Mac OS X, with subtitles, instantaneously.
+Just give the name, quickly grab your popcorn and have fun!

 ![](http://i.imgur.com/FX4bt1B.gif)